February 9-10, 2018

 Emory and his wife Debbie are the parents of six grown children and grandparents to eight beautiful grandchildren.
 Emory is a native of Dothan, AL, and a career-long educator having served as a teacher, coach, and administrator in both public education and the classical Christian school movement.
 He is a 1982 graduate of the University of Alabama with a B.S. degree in education and an M.S. degree in 2002 in Education Leadership from Troy University.
 He was the founding Principal of Providence Christian School in Dothan, AL in 1995, and has been the Head of School at PCS since 2005.
 Providence is a 1-12 classical Christian school and a ministry of the First Presbyterian Church, Dothan.

-Leslie Moeller began her role as Interim Head of Upper School at The Covenant School in Charlottesville, Virginia in 2016.
+Leslie Moeller is currently Head of Upper School at The Covenant School in Charlottesville, Virginia.
 She brings with her over 20 years of wide ranging leadership experience in education.
-She is the former Chairman and current Vice Chairman of the Society for Classical Learning and was also the founding editor of SCL Journal.
+She is the current Chairman of the Society for Classical Learning and was also the founding editor of the SCL Journal.
 At the Geneva School of Boerne, Texas, Leslie helped lead the school through dramatic growth over 13 years in multiple roles, including Chairman of the Board; Head of School; Capital Campaign Co-Chairman; founder and coach of Geneva’s nationally ranked debate program; and instructor of Senior Thesis, middle school language arts, informal logic, and debate.
 She holds a Juris Doctor from Boston College Law School and a bachelor’s degree from U.Va. in English Literature and economics.
 Leslie and her husband, Eric, have three children.

 Dr. Robert B. Sloan is president of Houston Baptist University in Houston, Texas.
 Dr. Sloan and his wife Sue have seven adult children and more than 20 young grandchildren.
 He is an author, communicator, educator, and leader—all hats he has worn many times for a variety of reasons.
 These four areas represent life experiences that have provided him and his family with many memories.
 It is in the experiences of life that memories are made and lives are shaped.